galasa-dev/automation/releasePipeline/prerelease.md

 2. Unpack the zip and go to the folder in the command line.
 3. Run `docker load -i isolated.tar` and confirm that the output is `Loaded image: ghcr.io/galasa-dev/galasa-mvp:prerelease`.
 This is to ensure that the isolated.tar which is provided in the MVP can be successfully untarred and loads a Docker image.
 4. If the last step was successful, run the provided Docker image by running `docker run -d -p 8080:80 --name galasa ghcr.io/galasa-dev/galasa-mvp:prerelease`.
 Navigate to `localhost:8080` in a browser and confirm that the hosted version of the MVP zip appears.
-5. Follow the instructions on the [Exploring Galasa SimBank offline](https://galasa.dev/docs/running-simbank-tests/simbank-cli-offline) page of the documentation to ensure that a 3270 emulator can connect to the Simplatform application.
+5. Follow the instructions on the [Launching the SimBank application offline](https://vnext.galasa.dev/docs/using-galasa-offline/simbank-cli-offline/) page of the documentation to ensure that a 3270 emulator can connect to the Simplatform application.
     - After starting the Simplatform application by running the `run-simplatform.sh` script, you can start your 3270 emulator pointing it to port 2023 of localhost by running `c3270 localhost -port 2023` (you will need the x3270 tool installed)